shellspec/shellspec/README.md

 $ shellspec test.sh
 ```

+## For developers

+If you want to know ShellSpec architecture and self test, see [CONTRIBUTING.md](CONTRIBUTING.md)

-### Translation process
+### About specfile translation process

-The specfile is a valid shell script, but a translation process is performed
-to implement the scope, line number etc. Each example group block and
+The specfile is a valid shell script, but a translation process is performed to implement the scope,
-example block is translated to commands in a subshell.
-Therefore changes inside
+line number etc. Each example group block and example block is translated to commands in a subshell.
-those blocks do not affect the outside of the block.
+Therefore changes inside those blocks do not affect the outside of the block.
 In other words it realizes
 local variables and local functions in the specfile.
-This is very useful for
+This is very useful for describing a structured spec.
-describing a structured spec.
-If you are interested in how to translate,
-use the `--translate` option.
+If you are interested in how to translate, use the `--translate` option.

-## For developers

-If you want to know ShellSpec architecture and self test, see [CONTRIBUTING.md](CONTRIBUTING.md)